Keyronex/Keyronex/docs/design_book/vmm.rst

 --------

 The virtual memory (or VM) subsystem is the queen and mother of all Keyronex subsystems.
+Virtual memory provides for memory as it appears to applications to be abstracted from underlying main memory, so that more memory can be apparently available to applications than there is main memory in the system, and so that things other than main memory can appear to the application as if they are main memory.

-It provides an implementation of virtual memory supporting all the features any virtual memory system should have - memory mapped files with page caching, anonymous memory, virtual copy with copy-on-write optimisation, and paging - the retrieval from and putting-back to disk of pages, both pages of
+The VM subsystem provides an implementation of virtual memory supporting all the features any virtual memory system should have - memory mapped files with page caching, anonymous memory, virtual copy with copy-on-write optimisation, and paging - the retrieval from and putting-back to disk of pages, both pages of